molaraiche/molaraiche-portfolio-official/README.md

 # Project Details

-This is my portfolio Crated by REACT & MUI5
+This is my portfolio Crated by REACT & MUI5 and i push projects details using JSON file and fetch it using Async/await

 # Getting Started with Create React App